-Before the install, I knew our inverter had no external display, it doesn’t need one, as you connect to it via your smartphone.
+Before the installation, I knew our inverter had no external display, it doesn’t need one, as you connect to it via your smartphone.
 What I didn’t know is that your installer configures the account and adds permission for you to use it.

 This feels a little weird, given you bought the inverter, you’d think you’re account number 1 and give access to them, but it doesn’t work that way.
-The benefit of your installer having access, is that they can monitor the system for any faults and will often alert you before you even notice.
+The benefit of your installer having access is that they can monitor the system for any faults and will often alert you before you even notice.

 Our installer showed me the details on his phone, demonstrating that our panels were collecting energy which is great.
 Not it’s just a matter of waiting for an email to activate my account and signing into the mobile app.
-With our system, we’ll be able to see the production of each panel, which if you’re an data nerd, is like heaven.
+With our system, we’ll be able to see the production of each panel, which if you’re a data nerd, is like heaven.